zacanger/generate-wordlist/README.md

 You can also install it globally if you're into that kind of thing: `npm i -g generate-wordlist`.

+Takes one option, `--no-punc`, which must be in the third position.
+Example:
+`npx generate-wordlist inputfile outputfile --no-punc`.

 ## License

 [WTFPL](./LICENSE.md)